-Antidepressants known as tricyclics are most often used for prevention of severe chronic tension-type headaches.
+Tricyclics are the type of antidepressant most often used for prevention of severe chronic tension-type headaches.

-Tricyclic Antidepressants.
-Tricyclics are not only useful for depression but also appear to help relieve muscle pain and improve sleep.
-Amitriptyline (Elavil, generic) is the tricyclic most commonly used for tension-type headache prevention.
+Tricyclic Antidepressants: Tricyclics are used to treat depression but they can also help relieve muscle pain and improve sleep.
+Amitriptyline (Elavil, generic) is the tricyclic most commonly prescribed for prevention of tension-type headache.
 Imipramine (Tofranil, generic) is another tricyclic sometimes prescribed.

-Tricyclics can have serious, although rare, side effects, including heart rhythm problems, which can be dangerous for some patients with certain heart diseases.
+Tricyclics can have serious, although rare, side effects, including heart rhythm problems, which can be dangerous for people with certain heart diseases.
 These drugs can be fatal with overdose.

-Other Antidepressants.
-Selective serotonin-reuptake inhibitors (SSRIs) work by increasing levels of serotonin in the brain.
-SSRIs used for tension-type headache preventive treatment include fluoxetine (Prozac, generic).
+Other Antidepressants: Selective serotonin-reuptake inhibitors (SSRIs) work by increasing levels of serotonin in the brain.
+SSRIs used for prevention of tension-type headache include fluoxetine (Prozac, generic).
 Other antidepressants used for tension-type headache are mirtazapine (Remeron, generic) and venlafaxine (Effexor, generic), which target both serotonin and norepinephrine.

-Although these antidepressants have fewer side effects than tricyclics, they do not appear to be as effective for preventive treatment of tension-type headaches.
+Although these antidepressants have fewer side effects than tricyclics, they do not appear to work as well for prevention of tension-type headaches.

-Anticonvulsants.
-Anti-seizure drugs, which are used for treating epilepsy, are sometimes used for prevention of tension-type headaches.
-They include topiramate (Topamax, generic) and gabapentin (Neurontin).
+Anticonvulsants: Anti-seizure drugs, which are used for treating epilepsy, are sometimes used for prevention of tension-type headaches.
+They include topiramate (Topamax, generic) and gabapentin (Neurontin, generic).

-Nitric Oxide Synthase Inhibitors.
-Nitric oxide synthase inhibitors block nitric oxide, which may play a role in increasing nerve activity that leads to headache.
-Drugs are currently being investigated for tension-type headache.
+Nitric Oxide Synthase Inhibitors: Nitric oxide synthase inhibitors block nitric oxide, which may play a role in increasing nerve activity that leads to headache.
+Researchers are studying these type of drugs for treatment of tension-type headaches.

-Psychological and behavioral techniques, and lifestyle changes, can have a beneficial effect on tension-type headaches.
+Psychological and behavioral techniques, and lifestyle changes, help reduce the intensity and frequency of tension-type headaches.
 These therapies can also enhance the effects of drug treatments.
 To date, relaxation training and biofeedback have the strongest evidence for improving tension-type headaches.

 Relaxation Training and Biofeedback

 Relaxation training uses breathing exercises, guided imagery, and other techniques to help relax muscles and relieve stress.
-Biofeedback uses a device to record a patient’s bodily responses (heart rate, surface skin temperature, muscle tension).
-This information is then “fed back” to the patient through a sound or visual image.
-Through this feedback, patients learn to control their physical responses.
-In clinical studies, relaxation training and biofeedback, both alone and in combination, have led to improvements in tension-type headache.
+Biofeedback uses a device to record a person's bodily responses (heart rate, surface skin temperature, and muscle tension).
+This information is then "fed back" to the person through a sound or visual image.
+Through this feedback, people learn to control their physical responses.
+In clinical studies, relaxation training and biofeedback, both alone and in combination, have led to improvements in tension-type headaches.

-Cognitive-behavioral therapy (CBT) teaches patients how to recognize and cope with stressors in their life.
-It can help patients understand how their thoughts and behavior patterns may affect their symptoms, and how to change the way the body responds to anticipated pain.
+Cognitive-behavioral therapy (CBT) teaches techniques to recognize and cope with life stressors.
+It can help people understand how thoughts and behavior patterns may affect their symptoms, and how to change the way the body responds to anticipated pain.
 CBT is often included in stress management techniques.
 Research indicates that CBT and stress management are most effective when combined with relaxation training or biofeedback.

 Massage, Spinal Manipulation, and Physical Therapy

-Several reviews of clinical trials of acupuncture suggest that it may have some benefit for tension headache.
+Several reviews of clinical trials of acupuncture suggest that it may have some benefit for tension headaches.